Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## LNA

-- L-band radio waves are very weak and disspiate too quickly to be usable with just your SDR - an LNA connected directly to the feed is imperative.
+- L-band radio waves are very weak and dissipate too quickly to be usable with just your SDR - an LNA connected directly to the feed is imperative.
 - The only viable commercial option that doesn't cost a liver is the [Sawbird+ GOES](https://www.nooelec.com/store/sawbird-plus-goes-302.html) from Nooelec.
 It is a filtered LNA providing very good performance for L-band satellite reception.

 > Do not waste your money on cheap wideband LNAs, **they will NOT work well enough to get satisfactory results.**